terencemagwenya/WebAutomationTemplate/README.md

 *4)* Page Object Model was used for easy maintainability

+*5)* Cross Browser Testing was Implemented in this project.

-*5)* TestNG- is used in this project for testcases grouping and prioritisation
+*6)* TestNG- is used in this project for testcases grouping and prioritisation

-*6)* Properties file for storing constant values to be used withing the project> *src/test/java/utils/config.properties*
+*7)* Properties file for storing constant values to be used withing the project> *src/test/java/utils/config.properties*

-*7)* Extents Reports > *test-output/MFS Automation Report_22.04.2022_10.51.26.html*
+*8)* Extents Reports > *test-output/MFS Automation Report_22.04.2022_10.51.26.html*

-*8)* Base Test Class which can be extended by othe child classes
+*9)* Base Test Class which can be extended by othe child classes